 TB, like many infectious diseases, glaringly reveals health care inequities.
 According to the World Health Organization, it is the deadliest infectious disease in the world, infecting 10 million people in 2018 and killing 1.5 million.
 More than 95 percent of those cases and deaths occurred in developing countries.

-For more than two decades, PIH has treated and prevented tuberculosis (TB), multidrug-resistant TB (MDR-TB), and HIV/TB in some of the poorest and most vulnerable communities in the world.
+PIH has battled this inequity for more than two decades, by treating and preventing TB, its more severe, drug-resistant variants, and co-infections of HIV and TB in some of the poorest and most vulnerable communities in the world.
 Our community-based approach to care has resulted in some of the highest cure rates and lowest treatment default rates ever recorded.

-The community-based approach utilizes community health workers who are trained and employed to serve as a vital link between their villages and medical facilities.
-They deliver drugs and treatment support to patients requiring complex drug regimens, and they provide TB drugs and antiretroviral therapy to patients co-infected with TB and HIV.
-They also monitor the health of their neighbors, perform active case finding, and refer sick patients to the hospital—often accompanying them there.
+PIH’s approach to TB care relies upon community health workers (CHWs), who serve as a vital link between their communities and medical facilities.
+CHWs deliver drugs and treatment support to patients who require complex drug regimens, and provide TB drugs and antiretroviral therapy to patients co-infected with TB and HIV.
+They also monitor the health of their neighbors, perform active case finding, and refer sick patients to health facilities—often accompanying them there in person.

-The hope is to dramatically expand access to these new drugs globally, develop new treatment regimens for MDR-TB, and ultimately improve the quality of life for countless patients.
+The hope is to dramatically expand access to these new drugs and treatment regimens globally and ultimately improve the quality of life for countless patients.

 In Kazakhstan’s capital of Almaty, PIH and the national health department have collaborated on clinical trials for more than 100 MDR-TB patients , as part of the world’s largest TB drug trial.

 In Lesotho’s capital of Maseru, the PIH-supported Botšabelo Hospital is the only MDR-TB treatment facility in the country, and the hub of a national TB outreach, education, and care program.